eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

-## RMarkdown files
+## R Markdown files

-An RMarkdown file is a plain text file, with some rules and special syntax that allow us to write code and text together.
+An R Markdown file is a plain text file, with some rules and special syntax that allow you to write code and text together.
 When it is "knitted," the code will be evaluated and executed and the text formatted so that it creates a reproducible report or document that is nice to read and contains all your work.

-This is really critical to reproducibility.
+This is really critical to reproducibility since it automates the creation of a paper or report, which also has the side effect of saving time.
-It also saves us time and can help with automation tasks.
-This document will recreate the figures for you in the same document where you are writing the text that explain them.
-This will save you the effort of doing some analysis, saving a plot on a file, copy-pasting that plot into Word, LaTeX or Power Point or Google Slides, and having to do it all over again after discovering a typo.
+Since the document will recreate the figures and text each time you knit it, you won't need to copy-paste plots between R and Word, LaTeX or whatever tool you are using to write your report each time you make some trivial change.

-Now let's create a new RMarkdown file.
+Now let's create a new R Markdown file.
 In RStudio you can use the menu bar:

 <div class = instructions>